TheRealReal/conn_grpc/README.md

 end
 ```

-Then add `DemoPool` to your supervision tree, and anywhere from your application, call:
+Then add `DemoPool` to your supervision tree, and call anywhere in your application to get a channel connection:

 ```elixir
 {:ok, channel} = DemoPool.get_channel()
 ```

-Each time `get_channel/0` is called, a different channel from your pool will be returned using round-robin.
+Each time `get_channel` is called, a different channel from your pool will be returned using round-robin.

 For more info, see [`ConnGRPC.Pool` on Hexdocs](https://hexdocs.pm/conn_grpc/ConnGRPC.Pool.html).